dev-dotsquares/mediclinix/DOCUMENTATION.md

 -   Navigation to all major sections of the site.
 -   Direct call-to-action (CTA) buttons for booking appointments.
 -   Sections for About, Services, FAQ, and Contact information.
+-   Subtle animations on section load to improve user experience.

 ### 3.2.
 Service Discovery
--   **Services Section**: A carousel on the homepage provides a high-level overview of all medical services offered.
+-   **Services Section**: A horizontally scrolling carousel on the homepage provides a high-level overview of all medical services offered.
 -   **Detailed Service Pages**: Each service has a dedicated, dynamically-generated page (`/services/[slug]`) containing comprehensive information, including:
     -   Detailed descriptions and taglines.
     -   Key services and conditions treated.
     -   Relevant imagery and icons.
--   Each service page includes a "Book an Appointment" CTA.
+-   Each service page includes a "Book an Appointment" CTA that opens a pre-filled booking modal.

 ### 3.3.
 Doctor's Profile
 -   A dedicated page (`/doctor`) to showcase Dr. Anurag Srivastava's qualifications, experience, and professional philosophy.